ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 * Include a :ref:`DOCUMENTATION <documentation-block>` block.
 * Include an :ref:`EXAMPLES <examples-block>` block (except where not relevant for the plugin type).
-* Use FQCNs when referring to modules, plugins and documentation fragments inside and outside the collection (including ``ansible.builtin.`` for the listed entities from ansible-core ``builtin `` collection.
+* Use FQCNs when referring to modules, plugins and documentation fragments inside and outside the collection (including ``ansible.builtin`` for the listed entities from ansible-core.
-*

 When using ``version_added`` in the documentation:

 * Declare the version of the collection in which the options were added -- NOT the version of Ansible.